Chairman – Mr Jason Fowler

-Jason has a very long association with TAS having completed his secondary years as a student at TAS.
-Today, his own three children have attended TAS since Prep.
+Mr Fowler has a very long association with TAS, having completed his secondary years there as a student.
+Today, his own three children are students at TAS.

-Mr Goodman is the Proprietor of Goodman Chartered Accountants (established in 1988) specialising in servicing small business across a range of industries and professions and also provides services in Financial Planning and Mortgage Broking though his firm Pivotal Financial Planning Services.
-He has 30 years experience as a Chartered Accountant and serves on the Board of a number of Community organisations.
+Mr Goodman is the Proprietor of Goodman Chartered Accountants (established in 1988), specialising in servicing small business across a range of industries and professions.
+He has over 30 years’ experience as a Chartered Accountant and serves on the Board of a number of community organisations.
 He has also served on the Boards of his Professional Associations.

 Mr John Gersekowski

 Mr Gersekowski is the General Manager – Operational Support for GHD with responsibility for risk management across GHD’s global operations.